rdubigny/cozy-music/README.md

 # Description

 Cozic is a music player developed to fill my needs for my Cozy Cloud.
 It uses SoundManager2 javascript library.

+If you want to test it go to https://demo.cozycloud.cc/#apps/cozic/ .

 shortcuts enabled :
 - spacebar : play/pause